Harrisburg–Carlisle metropolitan area: Components

-Officially, Lebanon County is not part of the Harrisburg–Carlisle metropolitan statistical area, and hasn't been since 2003, and is rather part of combined statistical area; however, it is culturally considered to be part of Greater Harrisburg with Harrisburg suburbs extending into the county.
+Officially, Lebanon County is not part of the Harrisburg–Carlisle metropolitan statistical area, and has not been since 2003.
+It is rather part of combined statistical area, but it is culturally considered to be part of Greater Harrisburg, with Harrisburg suburbs extending into the county.

-Combined Statistical Area
+Combined statistical area

-Additionally, three more counties are included as part of the Harrisburg–York–Lebanon, PA Combined Statistical Area.
+Additionally, three more counties are included as part of the Harrisburg–York–Lebanon, PA combined statistical area.
 Collectively, they have a population of 1,271,801 people, making it the 46th-most-populous combined statistical area (CSA) in the United States, and the 3rd-most-populous CSA in the state of Pennsylvania.